β Test Case: Custom Metadata Matching β New Matching Type, Field Mapping, and Birthdate Matching

 - A new Person Account for Daniel Rivers is created

-- Custom_Field__c β Appropriate value
+- Person Account record contains:- Custom_Field__c β Appropriate value

 - Birthdate β 1990-02-15